 Many people say that during pregnancy, the skin of the woman glows throughout- the reality is much harsher.
-However, Vitamin C present in the grapefruit can help you maintain a great skin tone, and give you healthy and balanced skin.
+However, Vitamin C present in the grapefruit can help you maintain a great skin tone and give you healthy and balanced skin.

 14. Cancer Prevention

 Grapefruit has a low sugar content, which makes it suitable for pregnant women.
-Diabetes mellitus has been found to occur in increasing frequency in pregnant women, especially in the second and third trimester.
+Diabetes mellitus has been found to occur in increasing frequency in pregnant women, especially in the second and third trimesters.
 Therefore, grapefruit is a great snack for expecting mothers.

 Recommended Intake of Grapefruit for Pregnant Women